Curriculum

 Algebra I

-Eighth grade math/algebra provides students with a strong foundation in algebra and is designed for highly-qualified, motivated students who are committed to a challenging course of study.
-Algebraic procedures and continued development of problem-solving skills form the basis of this course.
+This course provides students with a strong foundation in Algebra and is designed for highly qualified, motivated students who are committed to a challenging course of study.
+Algebraic procedures and continued development of problem-solving skillsform the basis of this course.
+Upon successful completion of this course students will be prepared for Geometry in 9th grade.

 Topics covered: